amane1234/Thinkpad-X270-EFI/README.md

 # **ThinkPad X270 EFI - OpenCore for macOS**

-EFI for Lenovo ThinkPad X270 with OpenCore bootloader, compatible with macOS Ventura.
+EFI for Lenovo ThinkPad X270 with OpenCore bootloader, compatible with macOS.

 Since the EFI folder from the source may not be up-to-date, I recommend downloading it from the Releases section instead.